Estate Planning and Probate Litigation

 Setting Up Your Advance Directives

 Do you know who will make decisions for you if you’re in a serious accident and end up in a vegetative state, or become incapacitated because of another injury, illness or dementia, such as Alzheimer’s disease?
 It’s not a given that your spouse, parents or adult children will be able to make decisions for you.
-Or perhaps you don’t want them to make decisions for you but would choose someone else altogether.
-To make sure your choices are spelled out in black and white, every adult over age 18 should have the following Advance Directive legal documents:
+Or perhaps you don’t want them to make decisions for you but would choose someone else altogether?
+To make sure your choices are spelled out in writing, every adult over age 18 should have the following Advance Directive legal documents:

 - Durable Power of Attorney – this document names a person who can make legal or financial decisions for you if you are incapacitated;